MasterBin/HSE2048/README.md

 # HSE2048

-HSE2048 is a 2048 web game that use [Phaser](https://phaser.io) engine.
+HSE2048 is a 2048 web game that uses [Phaser](https://phaser.io) framework.

 ### Installation